adiaz23/Plataform-2.5D-Game-Unreal/README.md

 # FrostBound
-I developed a plataform game 2.5D where we are a soldier which is going through his final exam to graduate from the militia.
-The mission: pass a course with multiple obstacles in snowy desert where everythin is dangerous.
+I developed a 2.5D platform game where you play as a soldier undergoing his final exam to graduate from the militia..
+The mission: complete an obstacle course in a snowy desert where everything is dangerous.

 ![image](https://github.com/user-attachments/assets/ec1ae73d-976c-449e-9a32-ccbf5f8dbe8e)